-- A. "Cyberbullying" means any act of bullying through the use of the Internet, interactive and digital technologies, cellular mobile telephone or other mobile electronic devices or any electronic communications. - B. "Electronic communication" means any transfer of signs, signals, writing, images, sounds, data or intelligence of any nature transmitted in whole or in part by a wire, radio, electromagnetic, photoelectronic or photo-optical system. - C. "Hostile environment" means a situation in which bullying among students is sufficiently severe or pervasive to alter the conditions of the school climate.
+- A. "Cyberbullying" means any act of bullying through the use of the Internet, interactive and digital technologies, cellular mobile telephone or other mobile electronic devices or any electronic communications. - B. "Electronic communication" means any transfer of signs, signals, writing, images, sounds, data or intelligence of any nature transmitted in whole or in part by a wire, radio, electromagnetic, photoelectronic or photo-optical system. - C. "Emotional intelligence" means the ability to (1) perceive, recognize and understand emotions in oneself or others, (2) use emotions to facilitate cognitive activities, including, but not limited to, reasoning, problem solving and interpersonal communications, (3) understand and identify emotions, and (4) manage emotions in oneself and others. - D. "Hostile environment" means a situation in which bullying among students is sufficiently severe or pervasive to alter the conditions of the school climate. - E. "Mobile electronic device" means any hand-held or other portable electronic equipment capable of providing data communication between two or more individuals, including, but not limited to, a text messaging device, a paging device, a personal digital assistant, a laptop computer, equipment that is capable of playing a video game or a digital video disk, or equipment on which digital images are taken or transmitted.

-- D. "Mobile electronic device" means any hand-held or other portable electronic equipment capable of providing data communication between two or more individuals, including, but not limited to, a text messaging device, a paging device, a personal digital assistant, a laptop computer, equipment that is capable of playing a video game or a digital video disk, or equipment on which digital images are taken or transmitted. - E. "Outside of the school setting" means at a location, activity or program that is not school related, or through the use of an electronic device or a mobile electronic device that is not owned, leased or used by a local or regional board of education. - F. "Prevention and intervention strategy" may include, but is not limited to, - (1) implementation of a positive behavioral interventions and supports process or another evidence-based model approach for safe school climate or for the prevention of bullying identified by the Department of Education, - (2) school rules prohibiting bullying, harassment and intimidation and establishing appropriate consequences for those who engage in such acts, - (3) adequate adult supervision of outdoor areas, hallways, the lunchroom and other specific areas where bullying is likely to occur, - inclusion of grade-appropriate bullying education and prevention curricula in kindergarten through high school, - individual interventions with the bully, parents and school employees, and interventions with the bullied child, parents and school employees, - (6) school-wide training related to safe school climate, - (7) student peer training, education and support, - (8) promotion of parent involvement in bullying prevention through individual or team participation in meetings, trainings and individual interventions, and - (9) culturally competent school-based curriculum focusing on socialemotional learning, self-awareness and self-regulation. - G. "School climate" means the quality and character of school life with a particular focus on the quality of the relationships within the school community between and among students and adults. - H. "School employee" means
+- F. "Outside of the school setting" means at a location, activity or program that is not school related, or through the use of an electronic device or a mobile electronic device that is not owned, leased or used by the Board. - G. "Positive school climate" means a school climate in which (1) the norms, values, expectations and beliefs that support feelings of social, emotional and physical safety are promoted, (2) students, parents, and guardians of students and school employees feel engaged and respected and work together to develop and contribute to a shared school vision, (3) educators model and nurture attitudes that emphasize the benefits and satisfaction gained from learning, and (4) each person feels comfortable contributing to the operation of the school and care of the physical environment of the school. - H. "Prevention and intervention strategy" may include, but is not limited to, - (1) implementation of a positive behavioral interventions and supports process or another evidence-based model approach for safe school climate or for the prevention of bullying identified by the Department of Education, - (2) school rules prohibiting bullying, teen dating violence, harassment and intimidation and establishing appropriate consequences for those who engage in such acts, - (3) adequate adult supervision of outdoor areas, hallways, the lunchroom and other specific areas where bullying is likely to occur, - (4) inclusion of grade-appropriate bullying and teen dating violence education and prevention curricula in kindergarten through high school, - (5) individual interventions with the bully, parents and school employees, and interventions with the bullied child, parents and school employees, - (6) school-wide training related to safe school climate, - (7) student peer training, education and support, - (8) promotion of parent involvement in bullying prevention through individual or team participation in meetings, trainings and individual interventions, and - (9) culturally competent school-based curriculum focusing on socialemotional learning, self-awareness and self-regulation.